Bucks eyeing season sweep of lowly Pistons

 Denver shot 52.8 percent from the field and made 15 3-pointers.
 Milwaukee was held to 44.3 percent shooting and connected on just 25 percent of its 3-point attempts.

 In the showdown of Most Valuable Player award candidates, the Nuggets’ Nikola Jokic had 31 points, 11 assists and six rebounds.
-The Bucks’ Giannis Antetokounmpo also scored 31 points and added nine rebounds, four assists and four steals.
+Antetokounmpo also scored 31 points and added nine rebounds, four assists and four steals.

 “You just want to make things tough for him,” Milwaukee center Brook Lopez said of Jokic.
 “He’s obviously very talented offensively so you just want to make things as tough as possible and obviously be smart as well, too, because he’s great at drawing fouls and getting to the line.
 I appreciate that trust (to guard him one-on-one).
 It’s a great challenge and I’m up to that challenge.
 I’m here for it.”